Akita Northern Happinets: "Crazy Pink" phenomenon

-The Happinets fans are widely known as "Crazy Pink" and sometimes have overwhelming numbers at the visitors games.
+The Akita Northern Happinets fan base is commonly referred to as "Crazy Pink."
+The group is noted for its consistent attendance at away games, where the number of supporters can occasionally match or exceed that of the home team.
 The hoop-crazed fans light up arena with "Bigabiga", pink glow sticks and sing the prefectural anthem before the game.
 The Happinets home court rocks with another stadium anthem "Fly Again" by Man with a Mission, and CNA Arena Akita is one of the hottest and loudest basketball venues in Asia.
 The Akita Airport limousine buses have the painted images of the Happinets and Blaublitz Akita.